hhenson/hgraph/docs/source/concepts/run_loop_concept.rst

 The graph as well as each node in the graph are taken through this basic life-cycle.

 The master graph is started when the run-loop is started.
-Nested graphs (such as those used to implement ``map_``, are started when they are brough into existence, this is data driven.
+Nested graphs (such as those used to implement ``map_``, are started when they are brought into existence, this is data driven.

 The observer will be notified prior to the graph starting or stopping calling the methods: